Can a single design patent application include multiple designs?

 What are the benefits of multiple embodiments in a single design patent application?

-There pros and cons to including multiple embodiments in a single design patent application.
+There are pros and cons to including multiple embodiments in a single design patent application.
 Each case is specific.
 Generally, the cons would appear to outweigh the pros due to the risks of higher costs, delays and surrender of rights.

 The pros include potential cost savings.
 Design patents do have any renewals or maintenance fees, so there are no additional post-registration savings in terms of having one granted design patent versus multiple design patents.